CPES-QSM: A Quantitative Method Towards the Secure Operation of Cyber-Physical Energy Systems: Conclusions

 In this paper, a quantitative cyber-physical security metric for CPES and a cyber-constrained ACOPF formulation are proposed to cope with the security challenges of modern CPES.
 The CPES-QSM cyber-metric is designed to incorporate diverse types of critical factors affecting the cybersecurity and operation of CPES while providing a quantitative value to the cyber and physical status of the operating CPES.
 This cyber-metric is integrated, as a proxy, to transform the traditional ACOPF formulation into a cyber-constrained ACOPF formulation designed to produce a more secure operating point that considers vulnerabilities existing in IoT and OT devices deployed in the system's physical and cyber networks.
 Experimental case studies, based on a DAA-type of attack and using the IEEE RTS-24 bus system, are presented to show the effectiveness of the proposed CPES cyber-metric.
 The results of the case study are discussed and evaluated against the traditional ACOPF formulation, in terms of cost, line loading percentage, and CPES security.

 Based on tests conducted, some of the factors considered when computing the CPES-QSM may have a significant impact in the scalability of the proposed method.
-Therefore, future work will focus on exploring the scalability of the proposed approach by evaluating its performance in large-scale integrated transmission-distribution systems using tools such as \textit{PowerModelsITD.jl}.
+Therefore, future work will focus on exploring the scalability of the proposed approach by evaluating its performance in large-scale integrated transmission-distribution systems using tools such as \textit{PowerModelsITD.jl}\footnote{https://github.com/lanl-ansi/PowerModelsITD.jl}.
 Furthermore, the stability of the CI will be examined for the case when a large number of factors are considered simultaneously.